The Greek for "draw" is not the word for an invitation. It is the word for a pull that moves what it touches.

 "I will draw all people to myself."
 The Arminian hears "all" and stops reading.
 Case closed: universal drawing, universal grace.
-But underneath the English is a Greek word—ἑλκύσω (helkysō)—and it does not mean "invite."
+But underneath the English is a Greek word—ἑλκύσω (helkysō)—and it is not the word for an invitation.

-Notice your reaction to that word.
-If you flinched — if "drag" felt violent, coercive, incompatible with the Jesus you know — hold that flinch.
-It is telling you something.
+Notice your reaction.
+If something in you flinched — if "drag" felt violent, incompatible with the Jesus you know — hold that flinch; it is telling you something.
 You have been reading this verse through a lens that needs Jesus to be offering, not acting.
 Inviting, not accomplishing.
-And the Greek text is about to take that lens away.
+The kindness of Jeremiah 31:3 is real; He may draw with cords of love rather than chains of iron.
+But it is a kindness that arrives, not one that hopes — and that is the lens the Greek is about to take away.

-Sovereign power.
-The question is not whether Jesus draws, but whom?
+The question is not whether Jesus draws.
+The question is whom.

 The Same Word, Two Verses

-This word appears in John 6:44: "No one can come to me unless the Father who sent me draws (ἑλκύσῃ) him.
-And I will raise them up at the last day."
+This word appears in John 6:44: "No one can come to me unless the Father who sent me draws (ἑλκύσῃ) them, and I will raise them up at the last day."

 Drawing here produces a result: resurrection on the last day.
 The drawing is effectual—it works.
 It doesn't merely offer an opportunity.
 It accomplishes.